aloneik/noteshub/docs/github-actions.md

-# GitHub Actions CI/CD Setup для NoteHub
+# GitHub Actions CI/CD Setup for NoteHub

-Настройка GitHub Actions workflows для проекта NoteHub - автоматизация тестирования, линтинга и деплоя FastAPI приложения.
+Setting up GitHub Actions workflows for the NoteHub project - automating testing, linting, and deployment of the FastAPI application.

 ## Workflows Overview